citp/privacy-policy-historical/a/am/ame/americanidol.com.md

-> *The following text is extracted and transformed from the americanidol.com privacy policy that was archived on 2008-12-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081216041214id_/http%3A//www.americanidol.com/legal/privacypolicy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the americanidol.com privacy policy that was archived on 2009-06-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090626062550id_/http%3A//www.americanidol.com/legal/privacypolicy) for the most accurate reproduction.*

-# American Idol: Legal - Privacy Policy
+# Privacy Policy -- American Idol

-_Effective as of December 12, 2008_

 Fox Digital Media ("Fox Digital"), a division of Fox Entertainment Group, is part of the News America Group, which has adopted a set of Privacy Principles (the "Principles") (<http://www.newscorp.com/privacy.html>) applicable to all its U.S.-based companies.
 Fox Digital operates the internet web site located at www.americanidol.com (our "Site").
 Fox Digital has implemented those Principles in this Privacy Policy (the "Privacy Policy"), which describes how we collect, use and share personally identifiable information ("PII") we obtain from and about individuals located in the U.S. both online and offline.

 The Site is a general audience web site, and Fox Digital does not knowingly collect PII from children under 13 years of age.